YouXam/vue-sfc-component/README.md

 });
 ```

-These functionalities provide a comprehensive and flexible system for handling various file types in Vue SFCs, enhancing the capability of your Vue applications.

 #### 3. Rendering Styles

 By default, `vue-sfc-component` automatically renders the component's styles into the `head` tag of the document.
 If you wish to customize the behavior of how styles are rendered, you can use the `renderStyles` parameter.